Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ### [Paper] Maximum degree in minor-closed clases.
 Every planar graph is a minor of a planar graph of maximum degree 3.
 What if we replaced "planar" with another minor-closed class?

 We are currently writing a paper with professors Agelos Georgakopoulos and David Wood.
 Presently, we are making the otherwise complete text easier to read.
-[Take a look](https://github.com/Orestis-Milolidakis/Maximum-Degree-Of-Minor-Closed-Classes) at a version of our work from the end of November/ start of December!
+[Take a look](https://github.com/Orestis-Milolidakis/Maximum-Degree-Of-Minor-Closed-Classes) at a version of our work from the end of November!

 ### Master's thesis
 Here is my more extensive [master's thesis](https://github.com/Orestis-Milolidakis/Masters-thesis